New User Q&A: How Many Divvy Content Calendars Do I Need?

 “We are a church.
 How do you figure out how many calendars you need?”

 Most churches probably don’t have a seasoned publishing veteran at the helm of their communications department.
 But they have a congregation to serve and lots of programs and activities to promote.
 How many content calendars DO they need?

 Since this is one of the most important decisions that new Divvy customers need to make, I thought I’d dig into this thought process (and our methodology) a bit to help all new Divvy customers determine their ideal calendar setup.

-- Your Org Chart - How is the organization structured?
-Are there multiple markets, departments or business units?
+How is the organization structured?
+Are there multiple regions, departments or business units?
 Do they each need a separate calendar or a set of calendars?
 As much as we’re not a fan of silos, some organizations are stuck with them.
 If that’s the case, you might want to consider setting up a content calendar structure that mirrors your org chart.

-- Your Team - The last piece to consider is your team of contributors that are busting their humps to get all your content done every day.
+The last piece to consider is your team of contributors that are busting their humps to get all your content done every day.
 You need their buy-in and adoption.
 Which scenario would be an obvious fit that they’ll easily understand and adapt to quickly?
 How did you organize your editorial/content schedules before?
 How is your team accustomed to seeing that data?
 Should you try to maintain a similar organization within Divvy?
 Or was that foundation crumbling and your team is ready to start fresh?